wancj23/Unified-Hierarchical-Signal-Processing-for-UAV-ISAC/README.md

 > This repository contains the author-developed hierarchical sensing backend.
 NIST ISAC-PLM and the NIST Quasi-Deterministic (QD) channel software are upstream dependencies and are not redistributed here.

 > [!TIP]
-> See the [complete reproducibility and task-specific evaluation protocol](docs/Reproducibility_and_Task_Specific_Evaluation.md) for parameter-selection rules, metric definitions, result-file specifications, and the maximum-unambiguous-velocity clarification.
+> See the [complete reproducibility and task-specific evaluation report](docs/Reproducibility_and_Task_Specific_Evaluation.md) for the completed parameter-calibration procedure, frozen settings, task-specific result analysis, implementation-cost record, and maximum-unambiguous-velocity clarification.
+> A print-ready [PDF version](docs/Reproducibility_and_Task_Specific_Evaluation.pdf) is provided for archival and reviewer-response use.

+> [!CAUTION]
+> The current result plots are deliberately watermarked as illustrative development data.
+They validate the complete metric and reporting workflow, but must be replaced together with their source CSV/JSON files by the frozen held-out evaluation before final submission.

 <a id="processing-pipeline"></a>